Register a charitable organization

 Renewing a registration

-You can also use Service Alberta’s online registration system, PABLO (Province of Alberta Business Licensing Online).
+You may use Service Alberta’s online registration system PABLO (Province of Alberta Business Licensing Online) to renew your registration.